The following news feed provides an overview of the current activities and news from APPA members.

 The application window will commence from 22 January 2021 until 12:00 noon GMT, 19 February 2021.
 The call will run for four weeks.
 All relevant information can be found on the GPA website from 22 January 2021.

-- Statement from BC Information and Privacy Commissioner regarding proposed amendments to the Freedom of Information and Protection of Privacy Act
+- Statement from BC Information and Privacy Commissioner regarding Special Committee’s recommended changes to the Freedom of Information and Protection of Privacy Act

-- Appearance before the Standing Committee on Access to Information, Privacy and Ethics (ETHI) on the 2021-22 Main Estimates
+- Commissioner Therrien makes final appearance before the Standing Committee on Access to Information, Privacy and Ethics (ETHI)

-- Appearance before the Standing Committee on Access to Information, Privacy and Ethics (ETHI) on Facial Recognition Technology
+- Letter to the Standing Committee on Access to Information, Privacy and Ethics on their Study of the Use and Impact of Facial Recognition Technology

 - Letter to the Standing Senate Committee on Social Affairs, Science and Technology on Part 8 of Bill S-6, An Act respecting regulatory modernization

 - Privacy in focus as the foundation of trust this Privacy Awareness Week